 2. Chollima Statue

 A mythical winged horse that originates from the Chinese folklores, the Chollima translates as the “Thousand Mile Horse”.
 The Chollima is an important symbol of North Korea.
 The statue was erected in 1961 as a gift to Kim Il-Sung.
 It symbolizes the ‘Chollima speed’ of which is intended to promote the rapid economic development that was launched in the late 50s.
 Mounted on the winged horse are a worker holding high the “Red Letter” of the Central Committee of the Workers’ Party of Korea and a young peasant woman holding a sheaf of rice.
 It is also interesting to note that the DPRK national football team is named after this horse.
+A lot of people like to watch football too, they always talk about their favorite teams and that they love to bet and get a lot of Betting Bonuses for their team.

 3. Grand People’s Study House